-“We developed such instincts that through a single message we would know that there is something wrong in the other end.
+“We developed such instincts that through a single message we would know that there is something wrong at the other end.
 The dead giveaway would be the monosyllabic answers on text, the silent treatment of a long-distance relationship I would say.
-Then we would try to resolve the issues,” said Ashish.
+Then we would try to resolve the issues,” says Adam.

 6. Silence can be a good response to hurtful comments

 7. Silence can help you do away with the negative emotions

 The psychology behind silent treatment is that it lets you manage your feelings in a much more rational manner.
-If you feel negative emotions about someone instead of shouting back at them or coming up with counter allegations you use your silence to focus on positive things.
+If you feel negative emotions about someone instead of shouting back at them or coming up with counter-allegations, you use your silence to focus on positive things.
 While your partner might try to suck you back into negativity you could focus on positive things if you are silent.
-This will be better for your mental health and you will reap the benefits of silent treatment.
+This will be better for your mental health and you will reap the benefits of the silent treatment.

 There are people who become silent when in a negative environment and transport themselves mentally to a serene place like a meadow or a beach and deal with their negative emotions accordingly.
 Sometimes this kind of silent treatment is used by kids who are surviving toxic parenting.

 8. Reach a compromise through silence

-Why is using the silent treatment in a relationship so effective?
+Why is using silent treatment in a relationship so effective?
 Because it helps you to reach a compromise often.
 If one person falls silent and disengages from the argument this not only helps in breaking away from the cycle of angry arguments it also helps to open a dialogue and reach a compromise.

 Silent treatment in marriage or in relationships does have its benefits if used in the right way.
 But ensure that silence does not get prolonged then it will become detrimental for the relationship.
 But the benefits of silent treatment are many and by now you know how to work on the benefits.

 Related Reading: How To Deal With A Gaslighting Spouse?